Calculate the Area of a Circle

 The height of the theoretical full pyramid can be calculated by the frustum height and the ratio between the top and bottom areas.

-Volume of a tetrahedron
+Calculate the Volume of a Tetrahedron

-Its volume can be calculated as a pyramid with fixed proportions.
+A tetrahedron is a pyramid with fixed proportions.

-The base of a tetrahedron is an equilateral triangle.
+The base is an equilateral triangle.

 Simplifying: